 In this article:

 Anyone house hunting right now knows that we’re in the midst of a seller’s market across much of the country.
-Home buyers may find they have to offer much higher than the listing price to compete with other buyers.
-But the tides will eventually change, and the buyers will have more leverage one day, perhaps as early as fall 2021.
+Homebuyers may find they have to offer much higher than the listing price to compete with other buyers.
+But the tides may change as the housing market corrects itself, and the buyers will have more leverage one.

 When does it make sense to make an offer below asking?